Tennis skills: THE CROSS-COURT FOREHAND

 The forehand is the most well-known tennis stroke, after the serve.
 Why?
 Because it's the natural choice for every player, from beginners to old hands.

 Everyone has the ability to play this shot.
-But first thing's first: let's take a look at the 5 basics of the cross-court forehand.
+But first things first: let's take a look at the 5 basics of the cross-court forehand.

 It's up to you whether you use a neutral, semi-open or open stance.